 Within minutes we had paid our fees ($100 for the jump at 13,000 feet and $35 for a VHS video) and handed a waiver that was a single piece of paper but nevertheless had about 500,000 lines to initial, including our promise not to sue the Parachute Center’s owners, our tandem partner, the airplane pilot, Charles Lindberg, George Washington, the Red Baron, et al.

 Then we were told to plop ourselves down on one of the multitude of sofas and watch a video on an 18″ TV.
 The video must have been made about 25 years ago.
-I say this because 1) the speaker on it had a haircut and beard that seemed to be a cross between Bin Laden’s and one of the Fab 5’s, and 2) this speaker went on to proclaim how “tandem jumping was still in an ‘experimental phase’ which was the only way it could be legal under the FAA’s rules.”
+I say this because 1) the speaker on it had a haircut and beard that looked like it did professional beard oil reviews for money and seemed to be a cross between Bin Laden’s and one of the Fab 5’s, and 2) this speaker went on to proclaim how “tandem jumping was still in an ‘experimental phase’ which was the only way it could be legal under the FAA’s rules.”

 “Funny, my math teacher did this back in 1989,” I said to Cherie.
 “Hopefully in the last 16 years this is no longer considered ‘experimental’…”